Xeronaus/Cedaruke/README.md

 If you want to support the mod, there's many ways to do it.
 You can do any of the following:
 - Star the mod
 - Share the mod
 - Review the mod

-# Current Development
+# Development Status
 Most content in the mod is in development.
+Expect some incomplete features, unbalanced contents, possibly lags, and bugs.

+I will be focusing on one campaign at a time.
+This will make development much more easier and concise.
+I will not break this rule unless it's necessary (e.g. refer to previous paragraph).

-It may contain incomplete features, unbalanced contents, lags, and bugs.
-I will be focusing on one planet at a time to develop it, obviously.
-I will also continue to update the status and provide information on mod parts that are currently in development and finished.
-In the meantime, you can just wait and do something else, or maybe help me if you like and can.
+I will also continue to update the status and provide information on mod parts that are currently in development or finished.

+In the meantime, you can just wait and do something else, or maybe help me if you like.
+I won't rush because quality is important.